Clarky13F/Project1/README.md

 # Project1: Interactive Front-End Application
- - RecipeMe is the name of our application.
-Elevator Pitch:  Thank you for taking a look at RecipeMe, your one-stop shop for recipes.
-All you have to do is search any ingredient you want to find any recipe you desire.
-You can also favorite recipes and view those favorites on a separate page.

 ## Description
  - We wanted to create a search that allows the user to search recipes by their ingredients and favorite their favorite results.